DE

 make buildings green using façades and roofs to improve the microclimate in the immediate residential environment.
 Green roofs have been proven to reduce heat islands in cities, have an insulating effect, bind fine dust and promote biodiversity.

-The publication “Climate-adapted buildings and properties” by the Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR) (Hall B0), contains recommendations for planners and owners, from cubature to construction details, as does the DGNB’s ““Climate-neutral construction” toolbox”.
+The publication “Climate-adapted buildings and properties” by the Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR), contains recommendations for planners and owners, from cubature to construction details, as does the DGNB’s ““Climate-neutral construction” toolbox”.

 Unsealing and sponge cities